abbo1556/BACS200/README.md

 For Milestone 3, I am going to add a Hoverable Dropdown in photo.html, A Scroll to Top Button in photo.html, a Slideshow Gallery in highlights.html, Custom Check Boxes in challenge.html, and Modal Images in montana.html.
 These will be my 5 "tricks" from W3schools.

 For milestone 4 I have started google analytics to track my website.
-I have also added facebook like/share/sign up buttons to the main pages including photo.html,disney.html,sewing.html and animals.html.
+I have uploaded a snippet of my use of the analytics.
+It is named analytics.png I have also added facebook like/share/sign up buttons to the main pages including photo.html,disney.html,sewing.html and animals.html.